-Higher demand for reliable products manufactured in the U.S. and South East Asia, stemming from better oversight of sub-tier supply chain materials and controls.
-In addition, trade tensions between the U.S. and China as well as the conflicts between Russia and Ukraine, and the conflict in Israel and the Gaza Strip have increased the importance of supply chain partners with strong domestic capabilities and manufacturing footprints.
+Higher demand for reliable products manufactured in the U.S. and South East Asia, stemming from closer U.S. government oversight of sub-tier supply chain materials and controls.
+In addition, trade tensions between the U.S. and China as well as the conflicts between Russia and Ukraine and other global conflicts have increased the importance of supply chain partners with strong domestic capabilities and manufacturing footprints.

 Increasing use of hardware technology solutions in diverse end markets as advanced electronics enable new capabilities.
 Many end markets that TTM serves have generally seen or are otherwise seeing a renaissance of growth opportunities due to the implementation of sophisticated electronics.
 In the defense market, solid-state radar systems referred to as AESA are being adopted in key new defense programs, replacing legacy mechanical systems.
 Also, the proliferation of sensors, data, data processing, and communications within the operational environment is driving significant growth in sophisticated electronic components as well as integrated systems.
 In the medical end market, remote diagnostic systems and robotics are seeing increasing adoption.
-In data center computing and networking, investments in generative artificial intelligence (AI) and advanced networking are leading to demand for more advanced PCBs, supporting an ever connected world.
-Finally, in the automotive market, an increasing trend toward sophisticated safety systems, automated driving, electric/hybrid vehicles, connectivity and miniaturization of electronic devices is driving increasing electronic content and higher PCB usage in automobiles, particularly with regard to the increased demand for advanced technologies like HDI, and RF PCBs for radar and sensor applications.
+In data center computing and networking, investments in generative AI and advanced networking are leading to demand for more advanced PCBs, supporting an ever connected world.
+Finally, in the automotive market, an increasing trend toward sophisticated safety systems, automated driving, electric/hybrid vehicles, connectivity, and miniaturization of electronic devices is driving increasing electronic content and higher PCB usage in automobiles, particularly with regard to the increased demand for advanced technologies like HDI, and RF PCBs for radar and sensor applications.